Why do we rely on specific information over statistics?

 Example 2 - How much will you donate?

-Participants in a study were asked how much out of the five dollars they were given would they donate to a given charity.
+In another study, participants were asked how much out of the five dollars they were given would they donate to a given charity.
 They were asked to make the same prediction about their average peer.
-Next, they were presented with the actual donations of 13 other donors and given the chance to adjust their predictions.
-They adjusted their predictions of their peers to match the base rate information but did not change their predictions for themselves.
-When we have access to individuating information, we assign it greater value than base rate information, which is why their ratings of themselves stayed the same.
-However, participants did not have access to individuating information about their peers and therefore relied on base rate information instead.
+Next, the participants were presented with the actual donations of 13 other peers and given the chance to adjust their predictions.
+They switched their predictions of their peers to match the base rate information but did not change their predictions for themselves due to their overreliance on individuating information.

 How to avoid it

-To avoid committing the base rate fallacy, we need to take a more active approach to assessing probability, by working on paying more attention to the base rate information available to us and by recognizing that personality and past behaviors are not as reliable predictors of future behavior as we think they are.
+To avoid committing the base rate fallacy, we need to take a more active approach to assessing probability by paying more attention to the base rate information available to us and recognizing that individuating information is not a very reliable predictor.